Miami Beach police arrest more than 50 people during spring breaker raucous

 City officials have stressed that the majority of those arrested or not the typical spring break crowd but adults looking to let loose in one of the few states fully open during the pandemic.

-The Miami Beach Police Department says it has arrested more than 50 people and seized at least eight firearms after a rowdy weekend of spring breakers defying a curfew.
+The Miami Beach Police Department says it arrested more than 50 people and seized at least eight firearms after a rowdy weekend of spring breakers defying a curfew.

 The raucous weekend reached its peak on Saturday night when local authorities called in a SWAT team to contain the defiant crowds.